Mechanical Engineer, Sustaining (Avionics Manufacturing)

 MECHANICAL ENGINEER, SUSTAINING (AVIONICS MANUFACTURING)

-Our Avionics group works to design, analyze, qualify, manufacture, test, and integrate all the electronic hardware and software for our F9 and Dragon vehicles.
-The Avionics Manufacturing Engineering Team is specifically responsible for developing and supporting the production process of all Avionics assemblies.
+Our avionics group works to design, analyze, qualify, manufacture, test, and integrate all the electronic hardware and software for our F9 and Dragon vehicles.
+The avionics manufacturing engineering team is specifically responsible for developing and supporting the production process of all avionics assemblies.
 They are also responsible for design for manufacturing (DFM), production yield and efficiency improvements, and tooling design.
-This role will work with design and manufacturing teams across the entire Avionics system to drive component and tooling design improvements in the areas of standardization, manufacturability, quality, and cost.
+This role will work with design and manufacturing teams across the entire avionics system to drive component and tooling design improvements in the areas of standardization, manufacturability, quality, and cost.

-- Mechanical root cause analysis
+- Perform troubleshooting, non-conformance resolution and lead electro-mechanical root cause analysis

-- Tolerance stack up analysis
+- Perform tolerance stack up analysis

-- Bachelor's degree in mechanical engineering
+- Bachelor's degree in mechanical engineering, manufacturing engineering, aerospace engineering or equivalent engineering/science degree

 PREFERRED SKILLS AND EXPERIENCE:

-- Demonstrated experience in manufacturing
+- Demonstrated excellence in a production manufacturing environment

 - Excellent communication skills both written and verbal